FEUP-LDTS-2021/ldts-project-assignment-g1307/docs/README.md

 ### The Pattern:
 We have applied the <b> Observer Pattern </b>.
 With it, we can notify the player when it is his turn to play.
-And we can easily add new subscribers to the game <b> without having to change the code in the GameModel </b>, which follows the <b> Open/Closed Principle </b>.

 ### Implementation:
 The notifyPlayers method in GameModel will inform the gamePlayers when a move is made and if it is their turn, the responsibility to make the clock ticking/ stopping is of the Player.
-Every player implements an interface called GameSubscriber that tells the player if it is their turn, informing the player that a move was made. <b> Note:</b> Clock is yet to be implemented.
+Every player implements an interface called GameSubscriber that tells the player if it is their turn, informing the player that a move was made.

 <br>
 <br />